Our skin is exposed to many pollutants, toxins and other skin-damaging factors on a day-to-day basis.

 - cigarette smoke

 It’s without a doubt that oxidative stress damages our skin cells, causing premature aging, the formation of fine lines, wrinkles, uneven skin tone and overall deterioration.
 Thankfully, the role of antioxidants in skincare help to significantly reduce this.
-They strengthen the skin’s natural defense system and help renew and repair itself from damage already done.
+They strengthen the skin’s natural defence system and help renew and repair itself from damage already done.
 The inclusion of antioxidants in skincare is vital for reducing oxidative stress and obtaining that clear, smooth, youthful looking skin we all want.

 What are Antioxidants?